AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/08/page02.md

 ### Task 1: Create a Custom Vision resource

+In this task, you will create a Custom Vision resource in the Azure portal.
+This resource will be used to train and deploy your image classification model for detecting casting defects.

 1. On the **Azure portal**, search for **Azure AI Services (1)** and selct **Azure AI Foundry (2)**.

    ![](../images/n48c1.png)